NatBat92/guild-wars-2-forum/README.md

 ![add post](src/assets/readme/add-post.jpg)

 - Users must input a title, image and content before submitting a post.
-Validation is used to check that fields are not left blank and users receive an alert message to explain the error if they try to submit the form with a blank field.
+Validation is used to check that fields are not left blank, users receive an alert message to explain the error if they try to submit the form with a blank field.

 - Placeholder text is used to inform the user of the information required for each field.